michiguel/Ordoprep/README.md

 usage: ordoprep [-OPTION]

  -h, --help               print this help
  -H, --show-switches      print just the switches
- -v, --version        print version number and exit -L, --license        display license information
- -q, --quiet          quiet (no screen progress updates)
+ -v, --version            print version number and exit -L, --license            display license information -q, --quiet              quiet (no screen progress updates)
      --silent             same as --quiet
  -d, --no-perfects        discard players with no wins or no losses -m, --min-perf=NUM       discard players with a % performance lower than <NUM>
- -g, --min-games=NUM  discard players with less than <NUM> number of games played -p, --pgn=FILE       input file in PGN format
+ -M, --min-games=NUM      discard players with less than <NUM> games played -p, --pgn=FILE           input file in PGN format
- -P, --pgn-list=FILE  text file with a list of input PGN files -Y, --aliases=FILE   name synonyms (csv format).
-Each line: main,syn1,syn2 etc.
+ -P, --pgn-list=FILE      text file with a list of input PGN files -Y, --synonyms=FILE      name synonyms (comma separated value format).Each
+                          line: main,syn1,syn2 or "main","syn1","syn2"
+     --aliases=FILE       same as --synonyms
  -i, --include=FILE       include only games of participants present in <FILE>
  -x, --exclude=FILE       names in <FILE> will not have their games included
-     --remaining=FILE games that were not included in the output --no-warnings    supress warnings of names that do not match using -x or -i -o, --output=FILE    output file (text format).
-Default output goes to screen
+     --remaining=FILE     games that were not included in the output --no-warnings        supress warnings of not matching names for -x or -i -o, --output=FILE        output text file.
+Default goes to screen --major-only         output games only from the major connected group -g, --groups=FILE        send group connection info to FILE --group-games=FILE   divide games from unconnected groups into different files.
+Output names are --> FILE.*.pgn
+     --group-players=FILE divide players (unconnected) into files --> FILE.*.csv
+     --group-max=NUM      limit output of groups (default=1000)

 ```